Tag your site for dynamic remarketing

 If you're not familiar with your website's code, consider working with a web developer or someone with a technical background.
 You can also review common issues with code formatting.

-The dynamic remarketing tag collects data, such as the IDs of the products or services that people viewed on your website, the types of pages viewed (such as shopping cart pages), and the total value of items.
-The AdWords system can use this data to show customized ads to your website visitors, and remind them about their visit to your site.
+The dynamic remarketing event snippet collects data, such as the IDs of the products or services that people viewed on your website, the types of pages viewed (such as shopping cart pages), and the total value of items.
+AdWords uses this data to show customized ads to your website visitors, and remind them about their visit to your site.
 Here's how to set this up: